rkuma183/wilsonmar.github.io/_posts/2016-06-11-node-osx-install.md

    http://nodejs.org</a>
 <br />

-0. Choose method of installing brew:
+0. Choose a (all mutually exclusive) method of installing Node:

    * <a href="#Download">Download LTS (Long Term Support) v4.4.5</a>
    * <a href="#Download">Download most current version v6.2.1+</a>